jecaluag/upload-file-chunk/README.md

   // function | required
   // `onError` is a function that will be triggered when an error is occured.
-  // It returns an object that consist of code, error message, number of retry attempth left and the current chunk number.
+  // It returns an object that consist of error code, error message, number of retry attempth left and the current chunk number.
   // Error code: UPLOAD_CHUNK_FAILED,  UPLOAD_CHUNK_ALL_RETRIES_FAILED, VALIDATION_FAILED, FAILED_HASH_MD5,
   onError: ({ code, message, attemptLeft, chunkNumber }), }